HCN1222/HLS-vs-RTL/lab/lab4_sequential/uart-transmitter/Readme.md

   **Please take note that the start bit is represented by a logic 0, whereas the stop bit is represented by a logic 1.**
   * `start`: This signal instructs the transmitter to initiate the data transmission process.
 * Output signals
-  * `tx`: This signal represents the serial output data, encompassing the start signal, the input parallel data, the parity bit, and the stop signal.
+  * `tx`: This signal represents the serial output data, encompassing the start signal, the input parallel data, and the stop signal.
-  **Please take note that in this design and in the HLS design, the parity bit is not functioning, which means we set the parity bit to be 0 for all the time.**

 The provided diagram portrays the block diagram of the UART transmitter in real-world application.
 To facilitate proper functionality, the integration of certain components is essential.
 Specifically, a debouncer is required to mitigate signal noise in the `start` input derived from the push-button.
 Furthermore, a pulse generator is necessary to create a single-cycle pulse.
 In addition, a baud rate generator becomes indispensable to generate a synchronized baud rate signal that aligns with the UART receiver's operation.